Flexipie/Gigi-sCopy/REPORT.md

 **Solution:** Switched from `node:20-alpine` to `node:20-slim` (Debian-based) to ensure native modules compile correctly for the target environment

 ### Challenge 4: Azure AD Permissions
-**Problem:** Cannot create service principal with student account
-**Solution:** Used existing service principal credentials provided by professor for automatic deployment
+**Problem:** At first I wasn't able to create a service prinicpe due to permission issues **Solution:** Used instead an existing service principal credentials provided by professor for automatic deployment

-### Challenge 5: Container Instance Quota
-**Problem:** West Europe region exhausted
-**Solution:** Deployed to East US region successfully

 ---

 ## 9. Project Statistics

-**Codebase:**
-- Extension: ~3,500 lines of JavaScript
-- Backend: ~2,000 lines of JavaScript
-- Tests: ~2,500 lines of test code
-- Total: ~8,000 lines of code

 **Repository:**
 - GitHub: https://github.com/Flexipie/Gigi-sCopy